Chart Color Schemes

 Caddens demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In Caddens, the educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 38.5% have university qualifications, surpassing the SA3 area's 21.4% and the SA4 region's 23.9%.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 23.4%, followed by postgraduate qualifications (12.7%) and graduate diplomas (2.4%).
+Caddens' educational attainment exceeds broader standards significantly.
+Among residents aged 15+, 38.5% possess university qualifications, compared to 21.4% in the SA3 area and 23.9% in the SA4 region.
+This notable advantage positions Caddens favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (12.7%) and graduate diplomas (2.4%).

-Vocational credentials are also prominent, with 31.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 12.6% and certificates for 18.4%.
-Educational participation is notably high in the area, with 35.3% of residents currently enrolled in formal education.
-This includes 14.0% in primary education, 8.4% in secondary education, and 5.0% pursuing tertiary education.
+Trade and technical skills are prominent, with 31.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.6% and certificates at 18.4%.
+Educational participation is notably high, with 35.3% of residents currently enrolled in formal education, including 14.0% in primary education, 8.4% in secondary education, and 5.0% pursuing tertiary education.

 Frequently Asked Questions - Education